darcydjr/anvil/README.md

 ### Philosophy & Focus

-Ford Anvil is specifically designed for the **right side of the engineering problem** - the **Technical Capabilities and Enablers** that form the architectural foundation of software systems.
+Anvil is specifically designed for the **right side of the engineering problem** - the **Technical Capabilities and Enablers** that form the architectural foundation of software systems.

 Product development has two distinct sides:
 - **Left Side (Creative Design Space)**: Experiences and Features - the domain of Product Managers and UX designers
 - **Right Side (Technical Implementation)**: Technical Capabilities and Enablers - the domain of Engineers and Architects

-Ford Anvil focuses exclusively on the right side, helping engineering teams define, organize, and manage the technical capabilities that enable product experiences.
+Anvil focuses exclusively on the right side, helping engineering teams define, organize, and manage the technical capabilities that enable product experiences.
 A new platform is coming soon for the left side that will marry **Experiences and Features** (Product Managers) with **Technical Capabilities and Enablers** (Engineers) to build the architectural runway needed to support exceptional user experiences.

 ### Core Principles